 - Open a Terminal Ctrl + Alt +T

 - Type sudo su and then press enter.

-- Open a Root Terminal and type visudo (to access and edit the list)
+- Next, type visudo and press enter (to access and edit the list).

 - Just under the line that looks like the following: